-Details of the borrowal accounts which have been classified as doubtful, loss or suit filed with outstanding (both under funded and non-funded) aggregating Rs.
-1.00 crore and above
+Format - Details of the borrowal accounts which have been classified as doubtful, loss or suit filed with outstanding (both under funded and non-funded) aggregating Rs.1.00 Crore and above

-[Vide para 5.2.2]
+[Vide paragraph 5.3.1]

-Name of the Bank :
+Name of the Bank:

-- 1. Name of the Company/firm - 2.
-Registered address of the company/firm - 3.
-Names of the directors/partners of defaulting company/firm - 4.
-Name of the branch - 5.
-Type of facilities and limits sanctioned under each facility - 6.
-Amount outstanding - 7.
-Nature and value of securities held in each category - 8.
-Asset classification of the defaulting account (specify doubtful, loss or suit filed) - 9.
-Date of classifying the account as doubtful / loss / suit filed
+1. Name of the Company / Firm 2.Registered address of the Company / Firm: 3.
+Names of the directors / partners of defaulting company / firm 4.Name of the Branch: 5.Type of facilities and limits sanctioned under each facility: 6.Amount outstanding: 7.Nature and value of securities held in each category: 8.Asset classification of the defaulting account (specify doubtful, loss or suit filed): 9.Date of classifying the account as doubtful / loss / suit filed Format for Reporting of Data on Wilful Default [Vide paragraph 5.4.1] a)Input Media: 3.5" floppy disk file b)File Characteristics: ASCII or dbf file The field - wise description of various items is as follows :